pensjonatus/flash-fiction/blog/where-is-my-mind.md

 ---
-title: 'Where Is My Mind'
+title: Where Is My Mind
 date: '2012-07-29'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Mark had never taken drugs before, so he did not know how to behave.
 He decided